vans163/websocket2-drafts/websocket2-over-http2.md

 the server, to negotiate a compression medium.

 ## Client Handshake Request

-The client MUST send the path and the authority to the server, the server is responsible for verifying the authority and validating it.
+The client MUST use the :method CONNECT.

-The client MUST send a websocket2-version header that MUST specify the websocket2 version being used.
+The client MUST send a sec-ws2-version header that MUST specify the websocket2 version being used.

-The client MAY send a websocket2-compression header that advertises the compression methods the client supports.
+The client MAY send a sec-ws2-compression header that advertises the compression methods the client supports.
 Valid key value pairs include:

     o lz4=1-9;